 Some users have reported to much latency in the output.
 You need to use direct monitoring for a no latency output.
-All in all, the product makes the best choice for music lovers of all levels.
+All in all, the product makes the best choice for music and podcast lovers of all levels.

 2 Person – Yamaha MG10XU 10 Channel Mixing Console Bundle

-Running in its 3rd generation, the MG Series introduced by Yamaha is a perfect embodiment of the fine craftsmanship and inventiveness reflected in all the products introduced by the company.
+Running in its 3rd generation, the MG Series kit introduced by Yamaha is a perfect embodiment of the fine craftsmanship and inventiveness reflected in all the products introduced by the company.
 This series comes in wake of the company’s quest to create and market an unmatched range of world-class musical instruments for personal as well as professional use.

 This series integrates the same technologies that have been designed for using in top-end professional consoles that include studio quality pre-amps with heavy digital processing capability, and a sturdy and lasting build.
-With a perceptive and user-friendly interface, the MG Series prides itself on having a long list of compact mixing consoles offering 6 to 20 channel mixers, ideal for a wide range of professional application.
+With a perceptive and user-friendly interface, the MG Series prides itself on having a long list of compact mixing consoles offering 6 to 20 channel mixers, ideal for a wide range of professional podcast application.

 The Yamaha MG10XU 10 Channel Mixing Console Bundle gives 4 XLR channels with 3 bands Equalizer with 2 featuring 1-Knob compression, as well as 4 mono and 3 stereo line inputs.
 Because of its unique capabilities, the MG10XU gives you the perfect mixing capabilities for use at practice spaces, relatively smaller acoustic shows and also for the electronic musician performances that require complete control to mix the many components of the music.
 Apart from offering stable main and headset outputs, MG10XU also boasts of Monitor and Aux (FX) outputs to offer enhanced flexibility.
 The MG10XU also gives you a 24-bit USB Audio Interface and a powerful SPX Digital Multi Effect Processor.